naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Scruffy: (already filling the gas tank) Sure did!
 Let's go see the momument!

-Eris Annoyed: No, we are going home.
+Eris Annoyed: And going home right after...
+We are going to be so late!

-Scruffy Sad: Come onnn.
-We can exit right after.
-We are almost there!
-It is an hour away!
+Nadine: Hey what if we steal Sticky's thrust boosters for our car?

+Eris: Huh.
+That should be doable.

+%Eris then goes to attach the thrusters to the car.

+Eris Happy: Seems simple enough.
+We can drastically cut the time to reach there by a few hours less!

 Nadine Happy: Yay!

-Eris: Well if it makes Nadine happy...
-(I wanna see it too)
+%

+# ACT V

+%

 %Later once they reach the end of the road.
+Eris stops the car right before it gets too close to the edge.

 Scruffy Happy: There it is!
 The momument!
 Right there! (points forward)